indianajson/can-i-take-over-dns/README.md

 ## Private DNS

 These are private nameservers operated by various companies.
 The general public cannot create zones on these nameservers and thus takeovers are not possible.
-Knowning nameservers that are not vulnerable can be helpful to eliminate false positives from your testing.
+Knowning nameservers that are private and not vulnerable can be helpful to eliminate false positives from your testing.

 Owner                                        | Status         | Fingerprint                                                             |
 --------------------------------------------- | -------------- | -----------------------------------------------------------------------  |